Could Your College Student Have an Eating Disorder?

 If you identify a problem, I suggest—at a minimum— setting them up with a treatment team at their school.
 Keep in mind that most colleges do not have the staff to provide ongoing treatment for all of their students’ mental health needs and will refer them to providers in the community.
 Many providers may have waiting lists so helping your young adult do the initial legwork can be helpful.
 I also suggest asking your young adult to sign a release of information so their treatment team members can contact you in case your young adult needs more support or a higher level of care.

-Learn more about eating disorders in teens and young adults by reviewing our webpage about FBT and Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T).
+Learn more about eating disorders in teens and young adults by reviewing our webpage about Eating Disorders in College, our webpage about FBT, and Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T).

 If there is a newly emerged eating disorder, you can also consider whether they should even go right back to school, or alternatively take some time off for treatment.
 Quite frequently, people with eating disorders need more support than can be provided by just weekly therapy and dietary sessions and may need a more comprehensive program that includes support at mealtimes.
 An effective alternative to higher levels of care is Family-Based Treatment, in which parents provide meal support.
 You might want to consider having your young adult take a semester off and live with you so that you can support their eating and recovery.